SDGforskning/sdg-strings/SDG10_query_action_WoS.md

-   OR "provid*" OR "ensur*" OR "guarantee*" OR "maintain*" OR "secur*" OR "strengthen*" OR "develop$" OR "establish*" OR "sustain$" OR "sustaining" OR "standardi*" OR "regulari*" OR "consolidat*" OR "stabili*" OR "normali*" OR "uphold*" OR "stable" OR "fixed" OR "perpetual*" OR "lasting" OR "enduring" OR "facilitat*" OR "raise" OR "raising" OR "raised" OR "offer*" OR "heighten*"
+   OR "provid*" OR "ensur*" OR "guarantee*" OR "maintain*" OR "secur*" OR "strengthen*" OR "develop$" OR "establish*" OR "sustain$" OR "sustaining" OR "standardi*" OR "regulari*" OR "consolidat*" OR "stabili*" OR "normali*" OR "uphold*" OR "stable" OR "fixed" OR "perpetual*" OR "lasting" OR "enduring" OR "facilitat*" OR "raise" OR "raising" OR "raised" OR "offer*" OR "heighten*" OR "long-term" OR "long term" )
-  )
 NEAR
   ("income growth rate$" OR "growth in income$" OR "per capita consumption$" OR "per capita income$" OR